jared-richardson/doseCLIP/README.md

 ## Step 8: DeSeq2 analysis.
 The **doseclip_deseq2_example.R** R script contains the needed R commands to be able to process the data.
 Edit the script for your samples and execute the commands.
 This should produce a variety of normalized counts files for downsteam analyses.
 There are also additional commands to produce plots like in the doseCLIP paper (not published yet).
-The main combinded plot needs downstream analyses to be performed before it can be completed.
+The main combined plot needs downstream analyses to be performed before it can be completed.
 After producing the required normalized counts files, proceed to the next steps.
 ## Step 9: Filtering the normalized counts